sandeepyadav10011995/LLD/SQL.md

    ```

 ###
-* Window functions: Window functions are used to perform calculations on a specific window or subset of rows within a result set.
+* **Window functions**: Window functions are used to perform calculations on a specific window or subset of rows within a result set.
    * The most commonly used window functions include ROW_NUMBER(), RANK(), DENSE_RANK(), and NTILE().
    * Here's an example of how to use the ROW_NUMBER() function:
    ```